asher-m/neuralpde/README.md

 ```
 where $u : \mathbb{R}^n \times \mathbb{R}^+ \rightarrow \mathbb{R}$, $\lambda$ is some (possibly space- and time-varying) collection of parameters, and the boundary condition $g : \mathbb{R}^n \times \mathbb{R}^+ \rightarrow \mathbb{R}$.

-We make some assumptions and observations about the problem and use these assumptions to inform our notation and following discussion:
-- Experimentally-recorded data is an exact measurement of the exact solution to the governing PDE.
-- The true parameters $\lambda$ of the differential operator are unknowable.

 Below, we will use $u$ to represent the experimentally-recorded data of the solution, $\tilde{u}$ to represent the approximate solution generated with parameters determined by the PINN, and $\lambda$ and $\tilde{\lambda}$ to represent the true- and PINN-determined parameters to the differntial operator $D$, respectively.

-Additionally note that, while $u$ is analogous to the exact solution of the PDE in the continuum (by assumption,) it is discrete.
-In particular, $u$ is defined only on points like,
+We assume $u$ is an exact measurement of the exact solution at the discrete positions in spacetime at which $u$ is measured.
+Then, in particular, $u$ is defined only on points like,
 ```math
     u(x_{ij}, t_n)
 ```